MikkelHJuul/profaneword/README.md

 - `1337` adds one combination, `random 1337` adds a lot of combinations (`2^(~3*n)`).
 - `uber1337` adds many combinations, `random uber1337` adds a lot of combinations onto those.
 - using `--no MISSPELL` reduces combinations significantly.
+- using `--weird` adds a lot of combinations